 Through outreach programmes the Trust extended its reach beyond the immediate areas of these offices and were able to reach out to claimants resident in very rural and remote areas of South Africa and Lesotho.
-This increased the Trust's visible presence and, ultimately, accountability to claimants.
+This increased the Trust's visible presence.